Klotten: History

 In 698, Klotten had its first documentary mention.
-The Polish queen Richeza, Count Palatine Ezzo's daughter and Emperor Otto II's granddaughter, quite probably stayed with her three children between 1040 and 1049 in Klotten, where she had herself built a chapel (Nikolauskirche, or Saint Nicholas’s Church) and a dwelling tower, which was linked by a bridge to the chapel.
+The Polish queen Richeza, Count Palatine Ezzo's daughter and Emperor Otto II's granddaughter, quite probably stayed with her three children between 1040 and 1049 in Klotten, where she had herself built a chapel (Nikolauskirche, or Saint Nicholas's Church) and a dwelling tower, which was linked by a bridge to the chapel.
 Upon her death on 21 March 1063, she bequeathed all that she owned to the Brauweiler Benedictine Abbey near Cologne.
-Her sarcophagus stands today in Cologne Cathedral, to the left below the High Altar, the “Epiphany Shrine”.
+Her sarcophagus stands today in Cologne Cathedral, to the left below the High Altar, the "Epiphany Shrine".

-Electoral-Trier overlordship ended with the French Revolutionary occupation of the Rhine’s left bank between 1794 and 1796.
+Electoral-Trier overlordship ended with the French Revolutionary occupation of the Rhine's left bank between 1794 and 1796.
 In 1814 Klotten was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.

 Politics

 Municipal council

-The council is made up of 16 council members, who were elected at the municipal election held on 7 June 2009, and the honorary mayor as chairman.
+The council is made up of 16 council members, who were elected at the municipal election held on 26 May 2019, and the honorary mayor as chairman.

-The municipal election held on 7 June 2009 yielded the following results:
+The municipal election held on 26 May 2019 yielded the following results:

 Mayor

-Klotten's mayor is Holger Becker.
+Klotten's mayor is Uli Oster.